BBC controversies: 2010–2011: QI and Tsutomu Yamaguchi

 In December 2010, the BBC broadcast an episode of its TV quiz show QI in which panellists made jokes during a discussion about Tsutomu Yamaguchi, who survived both atomic bombings of Hiroshima and Nagasaki in August 1945.
-Yamaguchi had died only earlier that year.
-The Japanese embassy in London wrote a letter of complaint to the BBC about the content of its quiz show after being alerted to the offensive content when viewers in Japan contacted diplomatic staff.
-Yamaguchi's daughter also made known how upset she was as a result of the comments broadcast on the BBC.
+Yamaguchi had died earlier that year.
+The Japanese embassy in London wrote a letter of complaint to the BBC about the quiz show's content after viewers in Japan contacted diplomatic staff about the offensive material.
+Yamaguchi's daughter also said how upset she was by the broadcast comments.
 She said that Britain, as a nuclear power, had no right to "look down" on her father.

 In January 2011, the BBC issued an apology for "any offence caused" to Japan by the incident, recognising "the sensitivity of the subject matter for Japanese viewers".
 In February 2011, the BBC blamed a "strength of feeling" in Japan following its atomic bomb joke broadcast for the cancellation of the filming of part of its Planet Word documentary in Japan.
-The documentary was due to be presented by Stephen Fry, the host of QI.
+Stephen Fry, the host of QI, was due to present the documentary.

 2011: Top Gear comments on Mexico

 On 30 January 2011, the BBC broadcast an episode of its motoring TV show Top Gear during which presenters referred to Mexicans as both "lazy" and "feckless" and Mexican food as "refried sick".
-The broadcast caused many complaints in Mexico, including in newspapers and websites, while a motion of censure was considered in the Mexican senate and the BBC Spanish-language website BBC Mundo received protests.
+The broadcast caused many complaints in Mexico, including in newspapers and websites, while a motion of censure was considered in the Mexican Senate and the BBC Spanish-language website BBC Mundo received protests.
 Jeremy Clarkson, one of the presenters, expressed doubt that there would be any complaints against them as, he joked, the Mexican ambassador would be asleep.

 British MPs described the comments as "ignorant, derogatory and racist" and called on the BBC to say it was sorry.
 Mexico's ambassador in London also requested that the BBC say it was sorry for the "offensive, xenophobic and humiliating" comments.

 The BBC then offered an apology, though it claimed there was no "vindictiveness" in the remarks and that they were just part of the stereotype-based comedy the organisation espoused, such as when it "make[s] jokes about the Italians being disorganised and over dramatic, the French being arrogant and the Germans being over-organised".
 Trevor Phillips, head of the Equality and Human Rights Commission, told The Sunday Times that he was "not going to get hot under the collar about schoolboy provocation which frankly is organised so that we can get into a ruck and sell more DVDs for Jeremy Clarkson – Jeremy is rich enough".